Fiction about family life, as psychotherapy

 1. Thursday 24th September 1964

 Waking and sleeping are like parallel universes.
-The function of the former is to learn about life; and the function of the latter is to collect up the broken pieces of another futile day.
+The function of waking is to learn about life; and the function of sleep is to collect up the broken pieces of another futile day: like sweeping debris from a barroom floor.

-He stepped out from among the trees on to the shamrock blanket that grew profusely in the fields to the south and west, abutting the sprawling sea of grey, corporation houses that was Wattling Town, on the outskirts of Dublin City.
-The shamrock was just as alive and active in the cold, pre-dawn breeze, despite being almost invisible.
-But it was still the same shamrock that had inspired generations of Irishmen to strive for freedom in a world of permanent serfdom, and perpetual slavery to false ideas and false gods.
+He stepped bravely out from among the trees on to the shamrock blanket that grew profusely in the fields to the south and west, abutting the sprawling sea of grey, corporation houses that was Wattling Town, on the outskirts of Dublin City.
+Finbar Furey was playing a lament on the union pipes: a love song about a young woman who lives by the Lagan River.
+The shamrock was just as alive and active as normal in the cold, pre-dawn breeze, despite being almost invisible.
+But it was still the same shamrock that had inspired generations of Irish men and women to strive for freedom in a world of permanent serfdom, and perpetual slavery to alien ideas and false gods.

 He felt the poor shamrock crushing under the weight of his big, black riding boots; the ones he used to wear many years ago, when he was a proud, young farmer, many miles from here.
 He could sense the black blood flowing out of the crushed shamrock leaves, as he stepped forward.
-And then he noticed a change in texture, and realized that his right foot was now completely bare, and buried up to the ankle in a warm, sticky cow pat.
+And then he noticed a change in texture, and realized that his right foot was now completely bare, and buried up to the ankle in a warm, sticky mound of cow dung.
+And he was wearing his pyjamas!
+In public!

 Michael Curran awoke to the sound of the mechanical alarm clock ringing violently, like the bell of a local fire engine.
 His head was pounding.
 Picking up the clock, and switching the alarm bell off, he noticed the time – 5.30 am.
 The damn thing had gone off half an hour early.
 But he was glad to be awake, since waking pulled him out of the nightmare in which he had been submerged, up to a moment ago.

-He swung his fifty-five-year-old legs out of bed, and looked up at the crucifix on the wall opposite the side of his lonely bed, above the holy water font, by the light switch.
+He swung his fifty-five-year-old legs out of bed, and looked up at the crucifix on the wall opposite the right side of his lonely bed, above the holy water font, by the light switch,; inches from the jamb of the bedroom door.
 He scratched his greying head of wavy, formerly-black hair, and yawned.
-Over to his left he could see his son Christopher’s blankets rising and falling rhythmically, as he snored through his drunken stupor.
+Over to his left he could see his son Christopher’s blankets rising and falling rhythmically, as the little whelp snored through his drunken stupor.
 The little drunken bastard, he thought.
-Under the chair, to the side of Christopher’s bed, Michael could see the quarter bottle of whiskey which Christopher would slug down as soon as he awoke.
+Under the chair, to the left side of Christopher’s bed, Michael could see the quarter bottle of whiskey which Christopher would slug down as soon as he awoke.
 Sixteen years old, and already an alcoholic for more than two years.
-And getting his booze money by driving a coal truck, despite being below the normal, sensible age for driving.
+And getting his booze money by driving a coal truck; despite being below the normal, sensible age for driving.

 Michael, who never drank alcohol, stood up on the cold lino, and began to scratch his chest and back, under the long-sleeved vest he always wore in bed.
 He was sick of his life.
 Sleeping alone in this cold, double bed, in the box room, for the past eight years, had been a great strain on his mental state.
+His nerves were shattered.
 He was depressed and angry – bitter – and he constantly felt an ache in his heart.
 He was sure he would have a heart attack one of these days.
 ‘My heart is scalded with the lot of them’, was his constant mantra.
+‘The lot of them’ being his wife and seven children.

 He put on his work clothes, and laced up his ankle boots.
 He knelt by the side of his bed and began to say his morning prayers.
 He couldn’t understand why God was tormenting him so much.
-His wife having sex with other men; his youngest ‘daughter’ not really his; extreme poverty; and this horrible wretch of a son – a degenerate alcoholic at sixteen years of age.
+His wife having sex with other men; his youngest ‘daughter’ not really his; trapped into extreme poverty; and this horrible wretch of a son – a degenerate alcoholic at sixteen years of age.
 And Dermot, his oldest son, who was just eighteen years old, and the only son who really respected him, had left for England three months earlier, in the middle of June.
 He prayed fervently for redemption; for release from his suffering.
-He had always tried to be a good man; but he’d lost his farm; then his first job and his tied cottage; then his wife; and now his life revolved around working as a poorly-paid gardener for a family of rich toffs on the outskirts of Dublin City.
+He had always tried to be a good man; but he’d lost his farm; then his first job and his tied cottage; then his wife, as a wife – though he was still saddled with her as a thorn in his side.
+And now his life revolved around working as a poorly-paid gardener for a family of rich toffs on the outskirts of Dublin City; and handing over his pay packet each week to a woman who hated him.

-He stood up and walked to the door, unlocked it with the key that was in the lock; went out onto the landing, locking the door behind him, and putting the key in his pocket.
+He stood up and walked to the door.
+He unlocked it with the key that was in the lock.
+He stepped quietly out onto the landing, locking the door behind him, and putting the key in his pocket.

-Later he took some Fynnon Salts, in a cup of water, as an essential laxative, and took the newspaper into the toilet, and sat on the seat to wait.
+Later he took some Fynnon Salts, in a cup of warm water, as an essential laxative, drank it quickly, and took the newspaper into the toilet, where he sat on the seat to wait.
 Being constipated gave him headaches.
 Just one of the many sources.
 As he sat there, he tore off the back, sports pages, and then tore them into squares, which he dropped in a clump on the floor to the right of the toilet bowl.
-Without the evening newspaper, they would be in a bad way for toilet paper.
-But nobody noticed, or thanked him, for this service he provided.
+Without the evening newspaper, they would all be in a bad way for toilet paper.
+But nobody noticed, or thanked him, for this services which he provided helpfully.
+Nor for anything else he did.
+He was an economic slave to a baby-factory!
+Seven semi-starving children, and no hope of making ends meet.

 He emerged from the toilet semi-triumphant, and went into the bathroom to wash and shave.